• Skip to primary navigation

 • You can use any sugar you desire besides brown sugar.
 I find the extra flavor of brown sugar pairs really well with pumpkin spice.

-chocolate chip vegan pumpkin muffins in a baking pan
+pumpkin muffins in a muffin pan

-Other Pumpkin Recipes You’ll Love
+Other Muffin Recipes You’ll Love

 WANT MORE?
 Subscribe to my NEWSLETTER and follow along on Pinterest, Facebook, and Tik Tok for the latest updates.